 The operator reserves the right to alter the order of visits to accommodate local hours and days of operation

 You may bring your entire luggage with you during this trip.
-Provisions will be made to transport luggage directly to the ship if you would prefer to leave several of the largest pieces at the hotel in Anchorage where it will be delivered to you upon arrival.
+Provisions will be made to transport luggage directly from the ship to the hotel in Anchorage where it will be delivered to you upon arrival.

 If you require a visa for the United States please consult with your travel professional well in advance of your voyage.
 It is the responsibility of the guest to obtain all the appropriate visa documents before your cruise.